ktsn/vue-template-loader/README.md

         loader: 'vue-template-loader',
         options: {
           transformToRequire: {
-            // The key should be element name,
+            // The key should be an element name,
-            // the value should be attribute name or its array
+            // the value should be an attribute name or an array of attribute names
             img: 'src'
           }
         }
       },

-      // Make sure to add the loader that can process the asset files {
+      // Make sure to add a loader that can process the asset files {
         test: /\.(png|jpg)/,
         loader: 'file-loader',